Black History Month Coloring Sheets

 Colin Kaepernick Coloring Page

-Click to get the instant downloadable Full size High Resolution Colin Kaepernick Coloring Page without a watermark.
-Educational Coloring pages on Teachers Pay Teachers.
+Click to get the instant downloadable Full size High Resolution Colin Kaepernick Coloring Page.

 Colin Kaepernick began peacefully protesting in public spaces about the continued problems with policing in his own country towards people of color.
 Despite him literally just kneeling, many snowflakes could not handle his protest.
 He is quoted as saying he kneels because it is a respectful gesture.
 Kaepernick consulted with those in the military before he began kneeling who said kneeling would be more respectful than sitting out.
 Colin Kaepernick’s ability to continue a conversation without violence is a great lesson to children.
 Feel free to click and print this free coloring page of Colin Kaepernick for Black History month lessons.